icodebytito/Mijn-Boodschappen/Privacy-Policy.md

 Children's Privacy
 Our Service does not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from anyone under the age of 13.
 If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.
 If We become aware that We have collected Personal Data from anyone under the age of 13 without verification of parental

+Changes to this Privacy Policy
+We may update Our Privacy Policy from time to time.
+We will notify You of any changes by posting the new Privacy Policy on this page.
+You are advised to review this Privacy Policy periodically for any changes.
+Changes to this Privacy Policy are effective when they are posted on this page.

+Contact Us
+If you have any questions about this Privacy Policy, You can contact us:

+By email: icodebytito@icloud.com